YairRodz/ZenodoDownloadAuto/README.md

+# ZENODO DATA RETRIEVAL AND GENERATION OF LIST CHEMICAL FILES OF INTEREST

+This project consists of two main components, both aimed at facilitating the retrieval and processing of chemical study data from Zenodo, an open-access repository where researchers can share and preserve their research outputs.

+The first component is a script named `ZenodoAutomation.js`, this script interacts with the Zenodo API to perform searches based on author and community criteria and it retrieves ZIP files that match these criteria.

+The second component is a JavaScript script named `extractChemFiles`.
+This script processes the ZIP files downloaded by `ZenodoAutomation.js`, extracting files that are of particular interest for chemical studies, specifically focusing on the NMR (Nuclear Magnetic Resonance) field.

 # Zenodo Automation

 The Zenodo Automation script interfaces with the Zenodo API to automate the process of downloading files associated with two search criteria: author and community.
 The script is currently being developed in two parallel versions: JavaScript (`ZenodoAutomation.js`) and Python (`ZenodoAutomation.py`), please refer to the appropriate section in this Readme for instructions on how to run each version.